-Smart Water Meters: Most cities across the world are still using analog meters to measure water usage in homes and business.
-Although these meters have been in use for long periods of times, these meters are unable to report water usage to the water authorities or to the owners of the residence or business as they lack connectivity.
+Smart Water Meters: Most cities across the world are still using analog meters to measure water usage in homes and businesses.
+Although these meters have been in use for long periods of time, these meters are unable to report water usage to the water authorities or to the owners of the residence or business as they lack connectivity.
 When owners want to check their water usage, they have to go and read the meters themselves.
 Similarly, the water authorities have to go out to the home or business and read the meter at the end of the billing cycle.
 Connected smart meters leveraging IoT technology can not only enable owners to view their water usage more easily, but smart meters can also send immediate alerts to home or business owners if they are using too much water.
 Owners of homes and businesses will no longer have to wait for the end of the billing cycle to be notified.
 Similarly, smart meters will also be able to notify the water authorities immediately if the meter detects that an owner is wasting water.
 This will allow the water authorities to intervene immediately when they are notified of a violator.

 Smart Water Sensors: In almost every building, a maze of pipes exist in them that are hidden from view.
-These pipes carry fresh water into the building and take the waste out.
+These pipes carry freshwater into the building and take the waste out.
 As these pipes are hidden from view, it is often difficult to detect leaks and often when a leak is detected, the pipe has probably already been leaking for some time.
-Smart connected sensors that are integrated into the maze of pipes in almost every building can enable immediate detection of leaks that are unseen to the human eye5.
-If a sensor detects water flowage when no water using appliances are running, the sensor can then send an alert to the owner of the building.
+Smart connected sensors that are integrated into the maze of pipes in almost every building can enable immediate detection of leaks that are unseen to the human eye.
+If a sensor detects water flowage when no water-using appliances are running, the sensor can then send an alert to the owner of the building.
 The owner can then make the necessary repairs.
 Further, the owner will be able to pinpoint the exact location of the leak based on the sensor’s location.

-Smart Irrigation Systems: Irrigation of crops and ornamental plants contributes to over 80% of all water usage in California6.
+Smart Irrigation Systems: Irrigation of crops and ornamental plants contributes to over 80% of all water usage in California.
 As irrigation is the single largest use of water in California, a massive push needs to be made to reduce that percentage while maintaining current production levels.
-Although the state has taken steps to reduce water used by irrigation, smart irrigation systems leveraging IoT technology can enable the state to conservation to reach a new level7.
+Although the state has taken steps to reduce water used by irrigation, smart irrigation systems leveraging IoT technology can enable the state to conservation to reach a new level.
 Smart connected sensors that are connected to smart sprinklers leveraging IoT technology will enable just the right amount of water needed for plants to flourish.
 The smart sensors are embedded in the soil that measures the moisture levels.
-The sensors then relay this information to the smart sprinkler system and the sprinklers add just the right amount of water.
+The sensors then relay this information to the smart sprinkler system and the sprinklers can then add just the right amount of water.